B1009 Adult Education Programming

 Specific measures for enrollment may include data that reflects FTE and headcount of students taking ELA, ABE, ASE, and HSCR courses.
 Data aggregated by student demographic profiles is appropriate.

 Specific measures for academic readiness may include data that describes performance on placement exam scores, HSE test scores, placement into college readiness courses, participation in college readiness courses, and success rates for graduates of adult education programs.
-Potential indicators might identify the average placement rate of adult education students, the number of adult education students placing into college readiness, the number of adult education students taking at least one college readiness course, the number of adult education students taking the full developmental sequence, the number of adult education student who take college readiness courses and complete with a C or better; the number of adult education students who take college readiness reading and complete with a C or better; and the number of adult education students who take college readiness math courses and complete with a C or better.
+Potential indicators might identify: the average placement rate of adult education students; the number of adult education students placing into college readiness; the number of adult education students taking at least one college readiness course; the number of adult education students taking the full developmental sequence; the number of adult education students who take college readiness courses and complete with a C or better; the number of adult education students who take college readiness reading and complete with a C or better; and the number of adult education students who take college readiness math courses and complete with a C or better.

 Specific measures for completion may include data that describes student graduation rates, completion rates, and credentials awarded.
-Potential indicators might describe the percentage of adult education students who completed their HS diploma or HSE and transitioned into SCC within 3 years of initial enrollment.
+Potential indicators might describe the percentage of adult education students who completed their HS diploma or HSE and transitioned into SCC within three (3) years of initial enrollment.

 Specific measures for employment readiness may include job placement rates and graduate wage growth.
-Potential indicators include the number of students who successfully obtained employment within six months of obtaining the HS Diploma or High School Equivalency (HSE) Diploma; percentage of wage growth from the time a student completes their HS diploma or HSE diploma to six months after graduation.
+Potential indicators include the number of students who successfully obtained employment within six (6) months of obtaining the HS Diploma or High School Equivalency (HSE) Diploma and percentage of wage growth from the time a student completes their HS diploma or HSE diploma to six (6) months after graduation.

 Specific measures for deployment may include data in the measures of curriculum management and scheduling effectiveness, including breadth of courses, percentage of courses offered in multiple timeframes/formats, number of students who access courses from off-campus locations, the average number of sections per course, average enrollment per course, and average enrollment per section.